Article

 Why should you expand to a global market?

-Global growth comes with a number of benefits for your business.
-Here’s why so many companies consider international expansion.
+Global growth has many benefits for your business.
+Here’s why many companies consider international expansion.

-• Access to new talent: You get to hire from the global talent pool, which allows you to close any skill gaps in your teams, have better time zone coverage for an international customer base, and offer customer service in multiple languages.
+- Access to new talent: You hire from the global talent pool, which allows you to close any skill gaps in your teams, provide better time zone coverage for an international customer base, and offer customer service in multiple languages

-• New customer base: You’ll reach a more expanded customer base for current products or services and potentially identify new problems to solve by introducing a new product or service.
+- New customer base: You’ll reach more customers with your current products or services and potentially identify new problems to solve

 Key considerations for global expansion